 Ischaemic Stroke

-Refer all suspected cases of stroke to hyperacute stroke service
+Refer all suspected cases of stroke to a hyperacute stroke service

 The pathway below illustrates a simplified approach to acute stroke assessment and initial management in the emergency department / hospital setting.

-1st line and most important: non-contrast head CT within 1 hour to exclude intracerebral haemorrhage
+1st line and most important: non-contrast CT head within 1 hour to exclude intracranial haemorrhage

 Further imaging:

-- Diagnostic uncertainty → MRI brain with stroke-specific sequences
+- If there is diagnostic uncertainty → MRI brain with stroke-specific sequences

-- CT / MR perfusion (alternative: MRI measuring DWI-FLAIR mismatch)
+- Perfusion imaging: CT / MR perfusion (alternative: MRI measuring DWI-FLAIR mismatch) – for delayed presentation

-If the patient is likely eligible for thrombectomy (e.g. high NIHSS and low modified Rankin score), a CT stroke protocol is usually ordered instead of just a non-contrast head CT
+In practice, if the patient is likely eligible for thrombectomy (e.g. high NIHSS and low mRS), a CT stroke protocol is usually ordered instead of just a non-contrast CT head.

 CT stroke protocol includes a sequence of scans: non-contrast CT → CT perfusion → CT angiography, which excludes intracerebral haemorrhage and gives the relevant information needed to assess eligibility for thrombectomy.